AairTheGreat/StardewValleyMods/Better Train Loot/README.md

     - Present Train
 * Each day now can have up multiple trains per day.
 (Up to 5 trains)
 * A certain train type has a very small chance of dropping a [Stardrop](https://stardewvalleywiki.com/Stardrop)
+* Present Trains can have up to 3 times more items and has more chance of dropping items.
 * Various configurable settings

 ## Configuration Setting